 If you need more help you might contact one of the Canadian Robo Advisors where you will get access to lower cost portfolios and various levels of advice – yes human advice.
 If you have taxable monies and a more complicated scenario you might even consider getting more robust advice by way of a fee-for-service financial advisor.

 Please ensure that you know what you’re doing before you self-direct.
-If you don’t know what you’re going, don’t do it.
+If you don’t know what you’re doing, don’t do it.

 If you have any questions on how to select the right Vanguard asset allocation portfolio please feel free to contact me (Dale) at firstname.lastname@example.org.

 While I do not accept monies for feature blogs please click here for more about Dale and ‘how I might get paid’ disclosures.

 Kindly hit those share buttons at the bottom on this page.